xvik/gradle-pom-plugin/README.md

 Additional `provided` configuration created for provided dependencies.
-Gradle `implementation` extends from it so for gradle `provided` dependencies would be the same as `implementation` and the difference will only appear in the resilted pom.
+Gradle `implementation` extends from it so for gradle `provided` dependencies would be the same as `implementation` and the difference will only appear in the resulted pom.

 ###### compileOnly